aebange/devnotes/Learning Angular/How to set up the development environment on Windows.md

 <br>
 <br>
 ### You *must* use IntelliJ 2021.2.4 or older**
-Currently, we relying on a 3rd-party plugin called "Mulit-run" for debugging.
+Currently, we are relying on a 3rd-party plugin called "Multi-run" for debugging.
 Multi-run currently has been abandoned.
 We need to fork this plugin to fix it on newer versions of IntelliJ, but until we do this, we have to use an older version.
 <br>
 <br>